JonatanLindh/kandidat/text/rapport/rapport.typ

   caption: [Cover photo from the #link("https://github.com/Danilll01/Kandidatarbete2023?tab=readme-ov-file")[#underline[project's repository]]]
 )

-= Method and Planning #text(red)[Fixa tempus till typ was planned to]<Method>
+= Method and Planning #text(red)[Fixa tempus till typ was planned to] #text(maroon)[Staffan: Planning bara funkar nog här också.
+För att en del av planning är vilka metoder ni tänkt använda.]<Method>
 This section describes the methodology and planning behind the project.
 It presents the chosen workflow, the intended features, selected tools and technologies, as well as considerations related to societal and ethical implications.

-== Workflow
+== Workflow <Workflow>
-Development followed an Agile @Agile101 adjacent workflow, meaning that the work was divided into "sprints" with iterative task refinement.
-Task prioritization and addition of tasks to the backlog was be done during the end of the week before the weekly supervisor meeting.
-Task management involved tracking various states for each task (on the Kanban board), including "blocked", "todo", "in progress", "in review", and "done".
+Development was planned to follow an Agile @Agile101 adjacent #text(maroon)[Staffan: få med i stycket varför det är adjacent] workflow, meaning that the work were to be divided into "sprints" #text(fuchsia)[_hur långa?_] with iterative task refinement.
+Task prioritization and addition of tasks to the backlog was to be done during the end of the week before the weekly supervisor meeting.
+Task management involved tracking various states for each task (on the Kanban board @kanban), including "blocked", "todo", "in progress", "in review", and "done".
 All labels are self-explanatory except for "blocked"; tasks categorized under this label cannot be worked on before prerequisite task(s) are finished.

-== Git
+== Git <Git-section>#text(red)[Jacob klar]
-During the development process, the version control system Git was utilized in conjunction with Github.
-Additionally, the Github repository served as a platform for task management by employing a Kanban board to facilitate tracking of task assignments and progress.
+During the development process, the version control system Git @git-version-control was utilized in conjunction with GitHub @github.
+Additionally, the GitHub repository served as a platform for task management by employing a Kanban board @kanban to facilitate tracking of task assignments and progress.

 The projects standard workflow for Git and GitHub involves maintaining each feature within a dedicated branch.
-GitHub’s Kanban board allowed us to associate branches with specific tasks, ensuring a clear and structured development process.
+GitHub’s Kanban board allowed us to associate branches with specific tasks.
 Moreover, acceptance criteria were established for each task on the Kanban board.
 Once all criteria were met, a pull request was created to merge the changes into the main branch.
 Before finalizing the merge, at least one other team member was required to review the code and the feature.
-This review process served both as a quality assurance measure and as an opportunity to provide constructive feedback.
+This review process served both as a quality assurance measure and as an opportunity to provide feedback.

-== Godot #text(red)[Jacob klar, William kollat lite] The Godot game engine is the engine that was chosen for this project.
+== Godot #text(red)[Jacob klar, William kollat lite] The Godot game engine #text(maroon)[Staffan: referens] is the engine that was chosen for this project.
 Godot is a free and open-source game engine.
 It employs a node-based system that enables modular and reusable component design.
-The engine officially supports multiple programming languages, including GDScript, C\#, and C++. @GodotFeatures Furthermore, community-driven extensions, detailed in @GDExtension, expand language compatibility beyond these officially supported options to languages such as C++ and Rust.
+The engine officially supports multiple programming languages, including GDScript, C\#, and C++. @GodotFeatures #text(red)[vad pekar referensen till?]
+Furthermore, community-driven extensions, detailed in @GDExtension, expand language compatibility beyond these officially supported options to languages such as C++ and Rust.

 As mentioned, everything is built using what are called Nodes.
 A *Node* is a fundamental building block for creating game elements, and it can represent various components such as an image, a 3D model, a camera, a collider, a sound, and more.
 Together, nodes form a *Tree*, and when you organize nodes in a tree, the resulting assembly is called a *Scene*.
 Scenes can be saved, and reused as self-contained nodes, allowing them to be instantiated in different parts of the application @godot-nodes-and-scenes.
 For example, a Player character might consist of multiple nodes, such as an image, collider and camera.
 All grouped together, they form a Player Character Scene, which can then be reused wherever needed.

-#text(red)[Upprepande?
-Ta bort? /Jacob ->

-Godot was chosen over other engines because it is a light weight engine compared to others (such as Unity and Unreal Engine); it does not have heavy pc requirements which means that it can easily work on lower end machines.
-Additionally, it's support for multiple languages gives support to more performance efficient languages such as C++ or Rust, which can help with optimization.
-Lastly, as a relatively new engine, it was deemed to be worth learning from an academic perspective.
-]

 == Benchmarking and Performance #text(red)[Jacob klar] <benchmarking-and-performance-ref>
 When developing real-time applications such as simulations, video games, or other computer applications, maintaining responsiveness and stability during runtime is essential for the user experience.
 A common metric to measure the performance of any such application is Frames Per Second (FPS), which is the amount of rendered images (frames) that are displayed each second.
-Higher and consistent FPS is desirable for a stable experience, as well as reduced visual artifacts, and improved system latency from when a user inputs, to it being represented on the display. @nvidia_fps
+Higher and consistent FPS is desirable for a stable experience, as well as reduced visual artifacts, and improved system latency from when a user inputs, to it being represented on the display @nvidia_fps.

 However, FPS alone does not always provide a complete picture of performance.
 Instead, the time it takes to render each frame (frame times) is considered instead.
 Frame times reveal inconsistencies during runtime, such as brief momentary lag at computation heavy moments.
 These moments may be overlooked in average FPS values, while being detrimental to the user experience.
 Metrics such as 1% lows and 0.1% lows of FPS have become common @gamers_nexus_dragons_dogma_benchmark to expose these worst-case scenarios, this corresponds directly to capturing the slowest (highest value) 1% highs and 0.1% highs of frame times @nvidia_frametimes @techreport_inside_the_second.